MidnightDreamerX17/skill20/Optional/Feats.md

 - **Combat Casting, Greater** (requires Combat Casting) - The character gains a bonus of +4 to concentration checks for magic.
 - **Combat Manifestation** - The character gains a bonus of +4 to concentration checks for psionics.
 - **Combat Manifestation, Greater** (requires Combat Manifestation) - The character gains a bonus of +4 to concentration checks for psionics.
-- **Counter Attack** - The character may choose to hold all actions and increase their Armor Class by 2.
-Any melee attack against the character that misses allows usage of one of their attacks.
+- **Counter Attack** - During a full defense action, any melee attack against the character that misses allows usage of one of the character's own melee attacks.
 - **Danger Sense** - The character gains a bonus of +4 to avoid surprise.
 - **Danger Sense, Greater** (requires Danger Sense) - The character gains a bonus of +4 to avoid surprise.
 - **Deadly Precision** - Your weapon damage dice has a minimum result of 2.
 For example, if your weapon does 1d8 damage, then with this feat its possible damage rolls are 2 through 8.
+- **Deadly Precision, Improved** (requires Deadly Precision) - Your weapon damage dice has a minimum result of 3.
+For example, if your weapon does 1d8 damage, then with this feat its possible damage rolls are 3 through 8.
 - **Deep Impact** (requires Psionic Power skill) - You can spend 2 psionic power points to make an attack ignore armor and shield.
+- **Desert Adaptation** - The character gains a bonus of +4 to checks relating to deserts, survival in them, and traversing through them.
 - **Direction Sense** - The character gains a bonus of +4 to checks relating to direction, estimating distance, and the like.
 - **Deceitful** - The character gains a bonus of +2 to disguise, forgery, lying, and other such checks.
 - **Deft Hands** - The character gains a bonus of +2 to steal, use rope, manipulate coin tosses, and other such checks.